MicrosoftDocs/ATADocs/ATPDocs/directory-service-accounts.md

 1. Look for a "sibling domain" - target domain name (for example, emea.contoso.com) and DSA regular entry domain name (for example, apac.contoso.com).
 1. Round robin all other DSA gMSA entries
 1. Round robin all other DSA regular entries
+1. The local service account will be used if no DSA entry is successful and there was no specific DSA for the domain.

 Another example, if these are the DSA entries configured: